cobusbernard/cobusbernard.github.io/_posts/2015-03-06-ScaleConf-Day-3.md

 * Mongo, cassandra, mysq, redis
 * Ruby on Rails => golang

 Operations / backend maintenance: if you do it well, no-one will notice.
 That is why operation engineers drink and swear a lot.
-Benckmarketing.
+[Benckmarketing](http://www.urbandictionary.com/define.php?term=benchmarketing).
 Why not to upgrade?
 "You can get fuuuucked".
-Additional risk for upgrading is that for the current version, you know where all the grmlins live, so you can avoid them.
-For new versions, it is like a write-your-own=adventure book: you will find the in suprising, new places.
+Additional risk for upgrading is that for the current version, you know where all the [gremlins](http://en.wikipedia.org/wiki/Gremlin) live, so you can avoid them.
+For new versions, it is like a write-your-own-adventure book: you will find them in surprising, new places.

 So the basic steps for upgrading are:
 : * Read the release notes
 * Write some unit tests
 * Finally sit down and evaluate risk

-The "cowboy coninuum": how much risk will you take for the new shiny version.
+The "cowboy continuum": how much risk will you take for the new shiny version.
-Anything with "nosql" in the description means your db is not mature. ;)
+Anything with "[NoSQL](http://en.wikipedia.org/wiki/NoSQL)" in the description means your db is not mature. ;)

 Risk assessment:
 : * How mature is the DB